Guinea opposition cries foul over new electoral body

 The European Union has said Guinea must hold elections by the end of this year in order to restart hundreds of millions of dollars in aid frozen after a 2008 coup, but Western diplomats say polls will not be possible until April 2013 at the earliest.

-(Reporting by Saliou Samb; Writing by Bate Felix; Editing by Richard Valdmanis, Jon Hemming and William Maclean)
+(Reporting by Saliou Samb; Writing by Bate Felix; Editing by Richard Valdmanis and Jon Hemming)